Khorasan and Honey Bread with Brown Flax

 The flax gives the loaf a golden, speckled look, which when sliced, is fun to see!

-This recipe is the same Whole Grain Honey Kamut recipe with flax added and water adjusted for the added amount of ground flax seed.
-Ground flax also acts as a binder when used in bread so helps to give the bread a bit more stretch than using Kamut whole wheat flour alone.
+This recipe is the same Whole Grain Khorasan/Honey recipe with flax added and water adjusted for the added amount of ground flax seed.
+Ground flax also acts as a binder when used in bread so helps to give the bread a bit more stretch than using Khorasan whole wheat flour alone.

-We love the look of this Kamut flax bread.
-We think you will too!
+We love the look of this Khorasan/Honey flax bread.

 1 packet instant yeast (or 2 1/2 tsp)